Alkhemeia/World-Elections/README.md

 ### About nullifiers

 _Nullifiers_ are what enforces uniqueness in World ID.
 You can generate multiple proofs for a given signal and action ID, but they will all have the same nullifier.
 Note how, in the `verifyAndExecute` function we first check if the given nullifier has already been used (and revert if so), then mark it as used after the proof is verified.

-If your use-case doesn't require uniqueness, you can use them as "anonymous identifiers", linking users between different signals (for example, allowing them to change which address they've verified in a social network).
-To do this, update the `nullifierHashes` mapping to point to some sort of identifier instead of a boolean.
-See [this project](https://github.com/m1guelpf/lens-humancheck/blob/main/src/HumanCheck.sol) as an example.